 Remember that the amount of stitches that you pick up may vary.
 Do not worry if you pick up more or less stitches, the important thing is that you pick up the same amount of stitches for both leg openings.

-I always thought that I was more of knitting person than crocheting person, and I reserved this last technique for accessories, home clothes, etc… but I am soooooo satisfied with the result that, I have decided version and all my patterns to crochet, so soon you can also crochet the Watermelon Romper, which will be the next pattern to come out.
+I always thought that I was more of a knitting person than a crocheting one, and I reserved this last technique for accessories, home clothes, etc… but I am soooooo satisfied with the result that I have decided to version all my patterns to crochet, so soon you can also crochet the Watermelon Romper, which will be the following pattern to come out.

 If you have enjoyed this free Crochet Rainbow Romper baby pattern and tutorial, please pass my website address along to a friend and do not hesitate to share it or comment below.
 I love to hear your opinions and I can try to resolve any questions that you may have if you decide to make it.
 And remember, once you’re done crocheting… show off your work!
 Send your pics through Instagram using the hashtags #rainbowromper & #creativaatelier!

 Please respect the designers and their intellectual property.
 Pattern for personal use only.
 Do not distribute copies in physical or digital format.
 It is not permitted to use this pattern to make products for sale, workshops or any other commercial activity.
 If you have any doubts about what you can do, please write contact me at [email protected]